-Monday 1:30pm-2:30pm or (preferred) by appointment (Beerli) TBA (Shaw)
+Monday 1:30pm-2:30pm or (preferred) by appointment (Beerli) No textbook required; but you may need to read short articles supplied to you.

 Overview

 This course provides knowledge of a scripting language (python) that serves as a front-end to popular packages and frameworks, along with a compiled language (C++).
 Students will study and practice object-oriented scientific programming with the scripting and compiled language.
 In the laboratory component of the course students will apply the concepts learned in several science applications.
 Prerequisite: MAC 2312.